 Single Supplement (Details on request) Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

-Visiting one of the top rated World Heritage sites in the world – the Tasmanian wilderness, unquestionably a photographers paradise.
+Visiting one of the top rated World Heritage areas in the world – the Tasmanian wilderness, a photographers paradise.

 Part Tour Departures: